fani-lab/RePair/src/refinement/refiners/README.md

 which resolves the ambiguity of polysemous terms in the original query based on the surrounding terms and then adds the synonyms of the query terms as the related terms,

 ## embedding-based methods
-which use pre-trained term embeddings from Glove and word2vec to find the most similar terms to the query terms,
+which use pre-trained term embeddings from glove and word2vec to find the most similar terms to the query terms,

 ## anchor
-which is similar to embedding methods where the embeddings trained on Wikipedia articles' anchors, presuming an anchor is a concise summary of the content in the linked page,
+which is similar to embedding methods where the embeddings trained on wikipedia articles' anchors, presuming an anchor is a concise summary of the content in the linked page,

 ## wiki
-which uses the embeddings trained on Wikipedia's hierarchical categories to add the most similar concepts to each query term.
+which uses the embeddings trained on wikipedia's hierarchical categories to add the most similar concepts to each query term.

 # Local